July 3, 2022

-11 Best & Worst Licensed McDonald’s Toys From The 90s
+11 Best and Worst Licensed McDonald’s Toys From The 90s

 Drenched in the magic of the year 2000, TY’s Millennium Beanie Baby is another plush collectible that stirs curiosity and controversy among collectors and enthusiasts.
-If you recall our article covering the most valuable Beanie Babies, you’ll know there’s often much confusion around the real worth of these plush bears.
-Created to celebrate the turn of the century, the iconic millennium Beanie Baby is being exaggeratedly overvalued over two decades later.
-If you have one in your Beanie Baby collection, you might have been led to believe it’s worth a small fortune.
+If you recall our article covering the most valuable Beanie Babies, you’ll know there’s often much confusion around the real-world value of these plush bears.
+Created to celebrate the turn of the century, the iconic Millennium Beanie Baby is being exaggeratedly overvalued over two decades later.
+If you have one of these in your Beanie Baby collection, you might have been led to believe it’s worth a small fortune.
 However, we’re here to offer some clarity on the subject.

-Unless you were one of the people stuck in panic mode over Y2K, you were excited about the dawn of a brand new century.
-With the end of the Cold War, the rise of the internet, DVDs, and some of the best music ever created, there were plenty of reasons to be optimistic towards the future.
+Unless you were one of the people stuck in panic mode over Y2K, you were probably pretty excited about the dawn of a brand-new century.
+With the end of the Cold War, the rise of the internet, DVDs, and some of the best music ever created, there were plenty of reasons to be optimistic about the future.

-With the Beanie Babies being the darling plush collectible of the 90s, and there already being a history of one-off commemorative releases like that of Princess the Bear, it was no surprise when TY Warner introduced a Beanie just to celebrate the once-in-a-lifetime occasion.
+With the original Beanie Babies causing the Beanie Mania of the 90s (and the subsequent bursting of the Great Beanie Baby Bubble), and there already being a history of one-off commemorative plush toys like that of Princess the Bear, it was no surprise when TY announced a Beanie Baby just to celebrate the once-in-a-lifetime occasion.

-Enter Millennium the Bear, a fuschia-colored plush with a black nose, black eyes, and a gold ribbon.
-But what really makes this Beanie special is the embroidered image of the planet Earth and the sun rising behind it, complete with the number “2000” underneath.
+Enter Millennium, a fuschia-colored Beanie Baby with a black nose, black eyes, and a gold ribbon.
+These features weren’t unheard of for Beanies of the time, but what really makes this Beanie special is the embroidered image of the planet Earth and the sun rising behind it – complete with the number “2000” underneath.
+He was a master of creating hype, that Ty Warner was.

 Released on the 1st of January 1999, Millennium the Bear was an instant best-seller before being retired on November 12.
-However, despite being an extremely common Beanie, many people mistakenly believe it to be a coveted and high-value collectible over 20 years later.
+However, despite being an extremely common Beanie Baby, many people mistakenly believe it to be a coveted and high-value collectible over 20 years later.

 Like all of the mass-produced TY Beanie Babies, Millennium the Bear is really only worth its value as nostalgia or to complete a collection.
-Even if you go to all the effort of meticulously cleaning your Beanie Baby, you’ll probably only be able to get between $5 to $10 for your trouble.
+Even if you go to all the effort of meticulously cleaning your Beanie Baby, you’ll probably only be able to get between $10 to $20 for your trouble, and even that isn’t a promise.

-The highest price we could find on a recent (legitimate) eBay sale was for $6 in 2023.
-We say “legitimate” because this was the only one with actual bids, as there are many listings for higher prices that only say “best offer accepted”, and if you’ve been following our articles on Beanie Baby values, this won’t be surprising.
+The highest price we could find on a recent (legitimate) eBay sale was $15 in February 2024.
+We say “legitimate” because this was the only one with actual bids, as there are many listings for higher prices that only say “best offer accepted”.
+If you’ve been following our articles on Beanie Baby values, this won’t be surprising.

 Fact